-DO NOT connect the cable to the negative post of the discharge battery.
+Do not connect the cable to the negative post of the discharge battery.
 The resulting electrical spark could cause the battery to explode.

-- 6. Start the engine in the vehicle which has the booster battery, let the engine idle a few minutes, then start the engine in the vehicle with the discharged battery. - 7.
+- 6. Start the engine in the vehicle that has the booster battery.
+Let the engine idle a few minutes, then start the engine in the vehicle with the discharged battery. - 7.
 When removing the jumper cables, reverse the above sequence exactly.
 Be careful of the moving belts and fan.